oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   Welcome to part 1 of a three-part series unpacking the reasons to choose one platform over another.
-  Let's start with the responsive web app.
+  Let's start with responsive web apps.
 ---
 {% import 'embed.macros.njk' as embed %}